w3c/smartagents-workshop/README.md

 ## Possible topics
 * Clarification of use cases and their requirements
 * Summary of the current status:
+    * Overview of existing browser support/platforms
-    * What we already have in the browsers
+    * What we already have in the browsers/platforms
     * Common issues on the interoperability among the browsers/platforms
     * Missing features with the existing APIs
 * Needs of the users and the developers: